Formal Fire Training & Opportunities.

 Pottawattamie County Burn Crew Day-Hire Member

-If you have current S-130/190 certification and you have passed the field-level Work Capacity Test, an excellent opportunity exists for you to gain prescribed burning experience in the Loess Hills of Iowa.
+If you have current S-130/190 certification and you have passed the field-level Work Capacity Test, you may be able to gain prescribed burning experience in the Loess Hills of Iowa.
 Contact Chad Graeve, the Natural Resource Specialist at Hitchcock Nature Center in Pottawattamie County, IA, or visit the Natural Areas Management Program website to learn more about this opportunity.